gabriellealexa/Flatiron-The-Game/README.md

 # Flatiron-The-Game
 Developed with Gary Lau.
 Flatiron School, Mod 3, Final Project - A point-and-click adventure with a RoR backend and JS front-end.
-Developed with Ga